 The Master Trust invests in a stable value fund that invests in managed separate account guaranteed investment contracts ("GICs") and synthetic GICs with financial institutions.
 Managed separate account GICs are investment contracts invested in insurance company separate accounts established for the sole benefit of UTC stable value fund participants.
 The assets are wrapped by the financially responsible insurance company.
 The Plan participates in the underlying experience of the separate account via future periodic rate resets, which once set, are guaranteed by the insurance company.
 The wrap contract provides assurance that future adjustments to the crediting rate cannot result in a crediting rate less than zero.
 Synthetic GICs provide for a variable crediting rate which resets periodically.
 The investment valuation policy of the stable value fund is to value investments at fair value, which is generally determined as the amount that could reasonably be expected to be realized from an orderly disposition of securities and other financial instruments over a reasonable period of time.
 By its nature, a fair value price is a good faith estimate of the valuation in a current sale and may not reflect the actual market price.
 Investments and other portfolio instruments are generally valued using a market approach.
 Fixed income investments are valued on the basis of valuations furnished by Trustee-approved independent pricing services.
-These services determine valuations for normal institutional-size trading units of such securities using models or matrix pricing, which incorporates yield and/or price with respect to bonds that are considered comparable in characteristics such as rating, interest rate and maturity date and quotations from bond dealers to determine current value.
-If these valuations are deemed to be either not reliable or not readily available, the fair value will be determined in good faith by the Trustee.
-As of December 31, 2011 and December 31, 2010 the fair value of the wrap contracts for the GICs were determined using a discounted cash flow method which considers recent rebids as determined by recognized dealers, discount rate and duration of the underlying portfolio.
-As of December 31, 2011 and 2010 the value of the wrap contracts was \$0.9 millio
+These services determine valuations for normal institutional-size trading units of such securities using models or matrix pricing, which incorporates yield and/or price with respect to bonds that are considered comparable in characteristics such as rating, interest rate and maturity date and quotations from bond dealers to determine using a discounted as the eigen and the first value of the wrap contracts for the GICs were determined using a discounted cash flow method which considers recent rebids as determined by recognized dealers, discount rate and duration of the underlying portfol